apache/cloudstack-documentation/source/adminguide/events.rst

 abstraction in the Management Server.

 A new event for state change, resource state change, is introduced as part of Event notification framework.
-Every resource, such as user VM, volume, NIC, network, public IP, snapshot, and template, is associated with a state machine and generates events as part of the state change.
+Every resource, such as user instance, volume, NIC, network, public IP, Snapshot, and Template, is associated with a state machine and generates events as part of the state change.
 That implies that a change in the state of a resource results in a state change event, and the event is published in the corresponding state